• Skip to primary navigation

 • Ava’s Signature Dish: Pimento Cheese Pate en Choux Flats with Red Pepper Jelly

-Both of Ava’s recipes looked amazing but unfortunately I didn’t have the opportunity to taste them.
+Both of Ava's recipes looked amazing but unfortunately, I didn't have the opportunity to taste them.
 Ava really held her own under the pressure to make two desserts in two hours.
 She was the consummate head chef during the cook-off.
-She guided her brother’s through her recipes like a champ, and turned in both dishes on time.
-I was jumping up and down, screaming and crying happy tears as I watched Ava walk to the turn in table with her brothers.
+She guided her brothers through her recipes like a champ and turned in both dishes on time.
+I was jumping up and down, screaming and crying happy tears as I watched Ava walk to the turn-in table with her brothers.
 Way to go Ava!

 Chef Ava Marie Romero